 Yet, there has been little if any exploration of response diversity in the context of multiple simultaneously changing environmental drivers (multifarious environmental change).
 Hence, an extension of this method is urgently needed to understand whether response diversity is a key determinant of stability in communities exposed to multifarious environmental change.
-Understanding the role of response diversity in driving the diversity-stability relationship in face of multiple environmental drivers may help translating experimental results and theoretical advancements directly into information for policymakers.
-Such information is disproportionately important, as the temporal variability of aggregate properties plays a central role in human’s economy and food production (Armsworth & Roughgarden 2003; Renard & Tilman 2019), and contributes to several aspects related to human well-being (Cardinale et al. 2012).
+Understanding the role of response diversity in driving the diversity-stability relationship in face of multiple environmental drivers may help translating experimental results and theoretical advancements into information for policymakers due to the greater relevance of the multifarious context.
+Such information is important, as the temporal variability of aggregate properties plays a central role in human’s economy and food production (Armsworth & Roughgarden 2003; Renard & Tilman 2019), and contributes to several aspects related to human well-being (Cardinale et al. 2012).

-Here, building on the method developed by Ross et al. (2023), we propose a new, standard method to empirically quantify response diversity in the context of multifarious environmental change, and we show its validity using simulated data representing species-environment performances in cases with and without interactions between environmental drivers.
+Here, building on the method developed by Ross et al. (2023), we propose a newmethod to empirically quantify response diversity in the context of multifarious environmental change.
+We show its validity using simulated data representing species-environment performance curves in cases with and without interactions between environmental drivers.
 Next, we investigate the role of the direction of environmental change in shaping response diversity when multiple drivers of environmental change fluctuate over time.
 In this regard, we show that, when the direction of the environmental change is unknown (e.g. there are no information on how the environmental condition have changed or are going to change), we can quantify an “absolute” response diversity for a given community, providing useful information for multiple situations.
 Finally, we investigate the drivers of response diversity in a multifarious environmental change context, showing how response diversity depends on the diversity of species response to each of the environmental variables, on the relative effect of each environmental variable on species’ traits, and on the correlation between the diversity in species’ responses to different environmental variables.

 The principle and how to apply it

-In this section we are going to present a new method to quantify response diversity in the context of multiple environmental variables.
-We start explaining the principle and the related mathematical principles that underly this new methodology.
-Then, we illustrate how it can be applied, how response diversity in a multifarious context depends on the trajectory of the environmental change, and how we can quantify response diversity when the trajectory of environmental change is unknown.
+In this section we describe the new method to quantify response diversity in the context of multiple environmental variables.
+We start explaining the principle and the underlying mathematical concepts.
+Then, we describe how to calculate response diversity in two important and distinct situations: when the environmental conditions are known, and when the environmental conditions are unknown..

 The principle